 A new democratic government assumed control of Afghanistan in 2004 following a popular election.
 While the national government has continued to expand its authority, it has been hampered in its ability to deliver necessary social services and remains dependent on U.S.-led assistance.
 See Background Note: Afghanistan, supra.
 With its international community support at work, its ability to secure its borders and maintain internal order is increasing.

 Although the Taliban-led insurgency in Afghanistan has lost ground in some areas, it remains resilient and capable of challenging U.S. and NATO goals.
 Today, Afghanistan's local government lags, and corruption remains widespread.
 See Administrative Notice, supra, at 3; Country Reports on Terrorism 2016, Ch.
 5, Terrorist Safe Havens at 5, U.S. Department of State (July 2017)

 Afghan insurgency and extremist networks, fueled by Taliban, Al Qaida, and Haqqani Network support, continue to assert power and intimidation within the country.
-See Administrative Notice, supra 4; Country Reports on Terrorism 2016, Chapter 2 at 1 U.S. Department of State (July 2017) Safety and security remain key concerns because these terrorist organizations continue to target U.S. and Afghan interests by suicide operations, bombings, assassinations, car-jackings, assaults, and hostage- taking.
-See Administrative Notice, supra, at 5; Report on Enhancing Security and Stability in Afghanistan at 1, U.S. Department of Defense (June 2015).
+See Administrative Notice, supra at 4; Country Reports on Terrorism 2016, Chapter 2 at 1 U.S. Department of State (July 2017) Safety and security remain key concerns because these terrorist organizations continue to target U.S. and Afghan interests by suicide operations, bombings, assassinations, car-jackings, assaults, and hostagetaking.
+See Administrative Notice, supra, at 5; Report on Enhancing Security and Stability in Afghanistan at 1, U.S. Department of Defense (June 2017).
 Risks of terrorist activity remain extremely high at the present time.
-See Administrative Notice, supra, at 3-4
+See Administrative Notice, supra, at 3-4.

 Human rights conditions in Afghanistan remain poor by all reported accounts.
 State Department Reports confirm active insurgent activity in Afghanistan.
-See Country Reports on Human Rights Practices for 2016, Afghanistan, U.S. Department of StateThe Department of State's 2014 Human Rights Report also noted widespread violence, predominantly indiscriminate attacks on civilians, armed insurgents groups' killing of persons affiliated with the Afghan government, and targeted violence against women and girls.
-See Administrative Notice Request, supra, at 5-6; Country Reports on Human Rights Practices for 2015: Afghanistan, U.S. Department of State (March 2017).
+See Country Reports on Human Rights Practices for 2016, Afghanistan, U.S. Department of State (March 2017).
+The Department of State's 2016 Human Rights Report also noted widespread violence, predominantly indiscriminate attacks on civilians, armed insurgents groups' killing of persons affiliated with the Afghan government, and targeted violence against women and girls.
+See Administrative Notice Request, supra, at 5-6; Country Reports on Human Rights Practices for 2016: Afghanistan, supra.

-No section of Afghanistan is safe or immune from risks of violence, kidnapping, hostage taking, military combat, operations, land-mines, banditry, armed rivalry between political and tribal groups, militant attacks, direct and indirect fire, suicide bombings, and insurgent attacks.
-See Travel Warning, Afghanistan, at 3-4; U.S. Department of State (March 2017).
+No section of Afghanistan is safe or immune from risks of violence, kidnaping, hostage taking, military combat, operations, land-mines, banditry, armed rivalry between political and tribal groups, militant attacks, direct and indirect fire, suicide bombings, and insurgent attacks.
+See Wave of Attacks Represent a Successful Urban Terrorism Campaign, U.S. Department of State at 1-2 (February 2018).
 Kabul, in particular, has experienced increased militant attacks in recent years, including rocket attacks, vehicle-borne improvised explosive devices (IEDs), and suicide bombings.
 Id.
 Foreigners throughout the country continue to be targeted for violent attacks and kidnappings: some motivated by terrorism, and others by common criminal activity.